 The only losers?
 Film critics.

-There wasn’t any need for them.
-The film tech would churn out movies with no less than 98% on Rotten Tomatoes—which also shuttered its site only a few years after the tech emerged.
-Where once critics were treated like rock stars, with free screenings and gift bags, they were now treated to needing roommates to pay the rent.
+There wasn’t a need for them.
+The film tech would churn out Certified Fresh movies with ease.
+The lowest rated movie was a 98% on Rotten Tomatoes—which also shuttered its site only a few years after the tech emerged.
+Where once critics were treated like rock stars, with free screenings and gift bags, they were now treated to needing roommates to cover their rent.
 Sure, some of them were able to transition to food critics or fashion bloggers.
-But not all of them were lucky enough to have the foresight to pursue a second hobby during their critical reign.
+But not all of them were lucky enough to have discerning tastes outside of Hollywood.

 “What will undoubtedly earn Kevin James a disgusting sum of money, will also earn him the honor of somehow being the year’s second funniest movie mall cop” Kyle Graham, Rolling Stone 2009

 He would often reminisce.
 About the movies he loved.
 More often about the movies he hated.
 Now that movies were universally loved, he felt even closer to those films that he used to eschew.
-Like a keeper of the memories of flops lost long ago.
-A noble, if not extremely low paying, profession.
-He could share his knowledge and Blu-rays with the hipsters had they not all moved to Argentina in the 2020s.
+He viewed himself as a keeper of the memories of flops lost long ago.
+A noble, low paying, profession.
+Nobody was nostalgic for bad movies anymore.
+The hipsters still had a flare for antiquated, but they had all moved to Argentina in the 2020s.
 Now it’s just him, his memories, and a few devoted blog followers; most of them not porn bots.

 “I was front row center for Zoolander 2 in 2016.
 I walked out after 35 minutes and wrote a scathing review in the Times.
-I would give anything to go back and sit through the remaining 73 minutes” shared Fran Greenberg, a former arts & culture editor for the New York Times and current Starbucks barista.
+I would give anything to go back and sit through the remaining 73 minutes.”
+Fran Greenberg was a former arts & culture editor for the New York Times and current Starbucks barista.

-“God, I hated that movie…I think I grew an extra thumb that week, just to give it another thumbs down” exclaimed Kyle.
+“God, I hated that movie…I think I grew an extra thumb that week, just to give it another thumbs down.”
+Kyle was proud of this joke.
+Even if he'd used it dozens of times before.

 They all laughed, to keep from crying.
 Three thumbs way down.